microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Creating-Your-Own-DataSource.md

 - Optionally implement the `Accepts` method on your new attribute.

-Once you have implemented these three items, the SDK will recognize your new `DataSource` and route it to `CustomDataSource`s as appropriate.
+Once you have implemented these three items, the SDK will recognize your new `DataSource` and route it to `ProcessingSource`s as appropriate.

 # Implementation

-This section outlines implementing a new `DataSource` type to be consumed by `CustomDataSource`s.
+This section outlines implementing a new `DataSource` type to be consumed by `ProcessingSource`s.
 For the purposes of this walkthrough, we will be implementing a `DataSource` backed by data from a web service.
 This example will
 - Create a new `WebServiceDataSource` class derived from `DataSource`.
-- Create a new `WebServiceDataSourceAttribute` so that `CustomDataSource`s can consume `WebServiceDataSource`s
+- Create a new `WebServiceDataSourceAttribute` so that `ProcessingSource`s can consume `WebServiceDataSource`s
 - Implement `Accepts` on the `WebServiceDataSourceAttribute`